Hamps Hall for 20 guests

 There is complimentary WiFi at Hamps Hall, but due to our location we are at the mercy of our providers for the speeds!

-Hamps Hall doesn't have a hot tub but it is possible to rent one out from a recommended supplier, such as a lovely deluxe 8 seater for £210.
+Hamps Hall doesn't have a hot tub but it is possible to rent one out from a recommended supplier.
 Please note we do charge an extra £40 for any hot tub usage on site.

 You’ll find something for everyone in the stunning Peak District, no matter their age or gender!
 From stunning local walks to getting the heart pumping with paintballing, visit our ‘Activties and Ideas’ section for more information!